adamped/xarch-starter/README.md

 I have tried to keep dependencies down to a minimum.
 There are a lot of different components and packages you can add, each having their different strengths.
 I chose these packages due to their necessity and/or low footprint.

 1. MVVMLight Libs
-2. AutoMapper
-3. Microsoft HTTP Client Libraries
+2. Microsoft HTTP Client Libraries
-4. Settings Plugin For Xamarin
+3. Settings Plugin For Xamarin
-5. Newtonsoft Json
+4. Newtonsoft Json

 # Conventions